jwadshaqir23/bank_system/README.md

 under devlopment for now not have any thing

-## in the future the app must have a interface "but for now it`s not my from my experince"
+## in the future the app must have a interface "but for now it`s not from my experince"

 # to run/test the app
 first you need to have a mysql server local/online